TrimBoy/week-4-course-project/CodeBook.md

 ### Contents
 1. Data: A description of the variables in the new tidy dataset.
-2. Metadata: A description of the original data from which the data was constructed, along with information about the creation date, process, etc.
+2. Metadata: Miscellaneous data about the tidy dataset, including information about the creation date, process, etc.
+3. Original Data: A description of the variables in the original dataset, from which the current data was derived.

 ## Data